edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 we approach the API calls to generate the embeddings since they could have a big impact on how long generation takes, especially as your documentation grows.
-The simplest solution would be to make a single request to the API for each section, but in the case of EdgeDB's documentation, which has around 3,000 pages, this would take about half an hour.
+The simplest solution would be to make a single request to the API for each section, but in the case of Gel's documentation, which has around 3,000 pages, this would take about half an hour.

 Since OpenAI's embeddings API can take not only a *single* string but also an